parkerl/ecto_query_library/README.md

 ```

 # Keyword Where
-_Demonstrates the user of a keyword list for generating where clauses.
+_Demonstrates the use of a keyword list for generating where clauses.
 Values are `AND`d.
 Also, shows that variables will be interpolated._

 ```elixir
     {_, date} = Ecto.Date.cast("1976-01-05")